sveetch/project-composer/docs/overview.rst

 .. admonition:: In resume

     #.
 Composer open and read given manifest;
     #.
-Use the collection to scan repository applications for their defined dependencies;
+Use the collection to scan application repository for their defined dependencies;
     #.
-Then resolve the application order implied by dependencies and return the
+Resolve the application order implied by dependencies and return the
        application list in the right order.

     In common usage, you will just have to make a manifest file, load it with